Besides many other useful Banana Peel Uses in the garden, this Dried Banana Peel Fertilizer is one of the best. Here’re the 5 ways to do this!

 5. Use Window Screens to Dry the Peels

 If you prefer to go the off-grid way for your gardening, then this tutorial will show you how to dry banana skins using window screens and sunlight.
-Just make sure to choose a location that gets direct sun for at least 5-6 hours a day, and use a fiberglass screen instead of a metal one.
+Just make sure to choose a location that gets direct sun for at least 5-6 hours a day.
+Use a fiberglass screen instead of a metal one.
 There are some downsides to this process- the first being that it’s lengthy, as it takes approximately 3 – 5 days to successfully dry out the peels.
 Learn more here!